sowdri/nutso/README.md

 - `type` is the only required information for each field.
 Because nutso uses type inference, the `type` field can only be the type of the field.
 So you can't go wrong here.

-> Optional fields in T are optional in schema as well.
+> **Important**: All fields in the TypeScript type T must be defined in the schema properties, including optional fields.
+Optional fields in TypeScript are required in the schema definition but can be marked as optional using the `optional` flag.

 ```typescript
 const customerSchema: Schema<Customer> = {